2023 Best Cell Biology & Anatomical Sciences Schools in Connecticut

 Top Connecticut Schools in Cell Biology & Anatomical Sciences

 Our analysis found University of New Haven to be the best school for cell biology and anatomical sciences students who want to pursue a degree in Connecticut.
-University of New Haven is a medium-sized private not-for-profit school located in the suburb of West Haven.
+University of New Haven is a moderately-sized private not-for-profit school located in the large suburb of West Haven.

 The excellent programs at Yale University helped the school earn the #2 place on this year’s ranking of the best cell biology and anatomical sciences schools in Connecticut.
-Yale is a fairly large private not-for-profit school located in the midsize city of New Haven.
+Yale is a large private not-for-profit school located in the medium-sized city of New Haven.

 Cell Biology majors at Yale take out an average of $19,500 in student loans while working on their egree.